SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 			instead of ``find()`` or using setAutoWaitTimeout(FOREVER).

 	.. versionadded:: X1.1.1

 	.. py:method:: setFindFailedHandler(handler)

-		For the specified region set the option, how Sikuli should handle "not found" situations.
-For all subsequent find failed operations (explicit or implicit) the specified handler should be visited.
-The option stays in effect until changed by another ``setFindFailedResponse()``.(see :ref:`using a FindFailed handler <FindFailedHandler>`)
+		For all subsequent find failed operations (explicit or implicit) the specified handler should be visited in case of FindFailed or image not loadable.
+		(see :ref:`using a FindFailed handler <FindFailedHandler>`)

-		:param handler: for all subsequent find failed operations (explicit or implicit) the specified handler should be visited.
+		:param handler: the name of the handler function that should be visited.

 	.. py:method:: getFindFailedResponse()